DIGI-FI@PEARC19 Full Project Description

 Economic empowerment fosters social stability, public health and world peace.
 But poverty alleviation relies on financial inclusion, and there are still many obstacles to overcome in the world’s poorest regions, especially for women.
 Earth’s population, currently at 7.6 billion, is expected to reach 9.8 billion by 2050.
 Half of that growth will take place in nine countries, including India, Nigeria, the Democratic Republic of the Congo, Pakistan, Ethiopia, the United States of America, Uganda, and Indonesia.
 Many African countries are expected to double in size; women and children will comprise the majority.2

-In developing countries that aren’t fully mechanized, a greater number earn a living from agriculture.
-3 With added exposure, farm children are more likely to pursue academic tracks and careers in related industries.
-But that’s no longer the case in the U.S. where only about two percent farm (vs. 83 percent in 1800, and 21 percent in 1930).
-This shift demands a greater emphasis on urban agricultural education if we hope to produce enough agricultural economists, scientists and engineers to meet development and production goals for future food, feed, fiber and fuel.4
+In developing countries that aren’t fully mechanized, a greater number earn a living from agriculture.3 With added exposure, farm children are more likely to pursue academic tracks and careers in related industries, but according to the United Nations, the average age of farmers worldwide is 60.4 In the U.S., only about two percent farm (vs. 83 percent in 1800, and 21 percent in 1930).
+This shift demands a greater emphasis on urban agricultural education if we hope to produce enough agricultural economists, scientists and engineers to meet development and production goals for future food, feed, fiber and fuel.5

 But even under the best circumstances, poor infrastructure—power, network and roads—diminishes profit margins since transit and inputs are more expensive with each mile.
 With less financial cushion, farming operations are especially vulnerable to economic shocks.
 Subsistence farmers benefit from low-interest loans to carry them until crops are sold, but there are few bricks-and-mortar banks in the most remote regions, and credit-based financial portfolios are usually designed to accommodate urban interests.